a castle things to do in Ireland

 There are different types of tickets available for the attraction, including guided tours of the chamber at Newgrange, access to Knowth (a nearby archaeological site and part of the complex), and tickets that allow you to explore the Brú na Bóinne Visitor Centre only.

-You’ll find that many guided tours of Ireland’s famous attractions are often packaged together by online travel sites such as TripAdvisor, GetYourGuide, and Viator.
+You’ll find that many guided tours of Ireland’s famous attractions are often packaged together by online travel sites such as TripAdvisor, GetYourGuide, and Viator, as well as some other private tour companies.

-While such tours will cost more than a single admission ticket, you’re often getting additional value because you are seeing more than one attraction and you’ll have the benefit of a tour guide.
+While such tours will cost more than a single admission ticket, you’re often getting additional value because you are either seeing more than one attraction or you have the benefit of a knowledgeable, local tour guide.

 Regular admission tickets to the Guinness Storehouse in Dublin will entitle you to a self-guided tour (no guided tours are offered by Guinness).